ava-labs/teleporter/contracts/docs/src/src/CrossChainApplications/ERC20Bridge/ERC20Bridge.sol/contract.ERC20Bridge.md

 ## Functions
 ### constructor

-*Initializes the Teleporter messenger used for sending and receiving messages, and initializes the current chain ID.*
+*Initializes the Teleporter Messenger used for sending and receiving messages, and initializes the current chain ID.*